A native of eastern Australia, the Lemon Eucalyptus tree yields valuable essential oil, wood and nectar for honey

 Both subspecies produce a heavy wood, in the 800 to 1000 kg per cubic meter (50 to 62 lb per cubic ft) range, with high natural resistance to decay and wood-boring insects.
 This classes it as a durable hardwood suitable for indoor and outdoor construction.
 The sapwood is whitish and the heartwood light to dark red-brown with wavy figuring.

 Well-formed logs are sawn into beams and planks used for heavy and light construction, railway sleepers, house framing, as well as internal and external flooring or decking.
 Smaller diameter roundwood is cut for transmission poles, fence posts, high impact tool handles and for fuelwood, either for firewood or for making charcoal, which burns steadily and produces little ash.

-The flowers serve as a valuable source of pollen for brooding honeybees and as a source of nectar for honey production in its native Australia, as well as in countries where the tree is an introduced species.
+The flowers serve as a valuable source of pollen for brood-rearing honeybees and as a source of nectar for honey production, in its native Australia, as well as in countries where the tree is an introduced species.
 It is reported as a major, introduced honey plant in Brazil, Madagascar and Mauritius, with honey yields per hectare of trees estimated at around 113 kgs (249 lbs) per year.
 The honey is light to medium amber in colour, firm-textured with a fair flavour and is slow to granulate to a coarse brown grain.